Mohammed-Mounir/Egypt-FWD-Weather-App/README.md

 ## Features

 - Using OpenWeatherMap API.
-- User enters city id and their response (feeling).
+- User enters a zip code and their response (feeling).
 - A generate button to display the following:
   - City Name.
   - City Weather.
   - Today's Day.
   - City Temperature in Celsius Unit.
   - User Response.

 ## Tech stack